EDCD/EDDI/SpeechResponder/Help.md

    Ship ident is {ICAO(ship.ident)}.

+### InaraDetails()

+This function will provide records from https://inara.cz for commanders with profiles on that website.
+Some values may be missing, depending on the completeness of the records and on the commander's sharing settings on https://inara.cz.

+InaraDetails() takes one argument: the name of the commander to look up on Inara.cz.

+Common usage of this is to provide details about other commanders.
+See the 'inaracmdr' object for variable details.

 ### JumpDetails()

 This function will provide jump information based on your ship loadout and current fuel level, dependent on the following types: